pdf-association/pdf-issues/docs/index.md

 <h2>Resolved Issues</h2>

 <p>
-The current set of resolved issues are presented as <span class="isotyle"><ins title="Issue number with Git URL will appear">additions</ins>
+The current set of resolved issues are presented as <span class="isotyle"><ins title="GitHub Issue URL will appear">additions</ins>
-and <del title="Issue number with Git URL will appear">deletions</del></span>) to the published wording in the relevant ISO standard organized by clause number.
+and <del title="GitHub Issue URL will appear">deletions</del></span>) to the published wording in the relevant ISO standard organized by clause number.
 GitHub Issue numbers will appear as popup tooltips when hovering over any addition or deletion and refer back to
 <a href="https://github.com/pdf-association/pdf-issues/issues?q=is%3Aclosed+label%3A%22proposed+solution%22" target="_blank">
 closed GitHub pdf-issues with a "proposed solution" label</a>.